eonist/Element-iOS/README.md

 - [ ] Setup GraphicsLib for iOS 🎨
 - [ ] Setup AnimLib for iOS
 - [ ] Start with the ToggleButtons with insp from CodePen 👈
+- [ ] Only adds the css style that has changed when compiling styles.xml

 CREATE IEvent and make AN eventCATCHER that can take BUTTONevent etc. So that we can use enums for constants. think about this a bit ``event.type == .down`` etc